Tatuapé

 Tatuapé (/pt/, from Tupi Guarani "path of the armadillo", or "short way") is a district in the subprefecture of Mooca, in São Paulo, Brazil.
 It is divided by a railway and the eight lane Radial Leste highway cutting the district into two, northern and southern, parts.

-It is home to Platina 220, the tallest building of São Paulo, scheduled to be fully operational in 2022.
+It is home to Platina 220, the tallest building of São Paulo.

 Southern Tatuapé is the most developed side, and it was one of the first regions in Brazil where viticulture was established.
 Vines were first planted on these north-facing slopes in 1550 and production was widespread by the end of the 19th century, with the establishment of farms owned by Italian families arriving in the district.

 In the mid 20th century the district became heavily industrialized and polluted but the closure of clothing and ceramics factories in the 1980s left brownfield sites used for developing luxury apartment buildings.
 Gentrification has brought high per capita incomes.
 Residents of the district have a life expectancy of 80 years, the highest within the entire city, and the Human Development Index of 0.936.